Code of Conduct:

 - Forcing a violation of University policies and federal, state, or local laws

 9. Harassment.
-Physical abuse, threatening comments, or intimidation of any person on University owned or controlled property or at University sponsored or supervised functions, or conduct which threatens or endangers the health or safety of any member of the University community or any other person or persons.
+Physical abuse, threatening comments, or intimidation of any person or conduct which threatens or endangers the health or safety of any member of the University community or any other person or persons.
 Such conduct includes, but is not limited to stalking, cyber stalking, cyber bullying/harassment, and retaliation as a result of complaints or alleged misconduct.